liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 - Asset publisher

 By the time we're done, you should be able to apply all of these concepts to your own content.
-To demonstrate Liferay's Content Management features, we'll create and manage content on the portal for *Nose-ster* a new social network where people are connected based on what their nose looks like.
+To demonstrate Liferay's Content Management features, we'll create and manage content on the portal for *Nose-ster* a new social network where people are connected based on what their noses look like.

 First, a little housekeeping.
 If we're going to be *Nose-ster*, our portal should also be called Nose-ster.
 To set general information about your portal like the name and mail domain, go to the control panel and select *Portal Settings* under the Portal heading.
 You could set up the configuration for Nose-ster as follows.